-Wridhhiman Saha: India wicketkeeper scores 20-ball century in club game
+Wriddhiman Saha: India wicketkeeper scores 20-ball century in club game

 - From the section Cricket

-India wicketkeeper Wridhhiman Saha has warmed up for the Indian Premier League with what could be the fastest ever Twenty20 century - or at least that's what his club say.
+India wicketkeeper Wriddhiman Saha has warmed up for the Indian Premier League with what could be the fastest ever Twenty20 century.

-The 33-year-old reportedly scored an astonishing 20-ball 102 for Mohun Bagan in a JC Mukherjee Trophy match against BNR Recreation Club in Kalighat.
+The 33-year-old scored an astonishing 20-ball 102 for Mohun Bagan in a JC Mukherjee Trophy match against BNR Recreation Club in Kalighat.

 His knock included 14 sixes and four fours, as Mohun chased down the target of 151 in just seven overs.